Improved Membership Inference Attacks Against Language Classification Models: Discussion

 In this framework and its evaluation, several design choices were made based on logical or performance reasons.
 For example, the pairs of member and non-member subsets were assigned randomly and fixed throughout the experiment (within a single instance).
 Testing all possible combinations of pair assignments to find the best match would likely increase the attack's success rate even more.
 Another possibility is analyzing the dataset to try to find characteristics that can be leveraged when splitting the data and assigning pairs.

-Moreover, when combining the results of the different subsets, we always used averaging to enable a fair comparison between the attacks run on the entire dataset and the small attacks.
-However, it is also possible to choose the worst subset.
+Moreover, when combining the results of the subsets, we always used averaging to enable a fair comparison between the attacks run on the entire dataset and the small attacks.
+However, it is also possible to choose the best subset.

 Varying the input features to the attack did not have a significant effect on the success rate.
 Rather, the main advantage stems from the use of many different attacks for different data subsets and the specialization of the attack models.
+It is worth noting that in most cases, either the SVC or the NN model were the ones to achieve the best attack performance.